Priego de Córdoba: Housing

-Priego is a village found on the Ruta del Califato (trade route of the Caliphate).
+Priego is a village located on the Ruta del Califato (trade route of the Caliphate).
 It is called “City of the water” because of the many springs and "Jewel of the Baroque Native of Córdoba” for the multitude of its Baroque-style constructions.
 It has been referred to as “the lock and key to the Kingdom of Granada”.

 The oldest section of Priego is its Barrio de la Villa.
 It is bordered on one side by the town's natural fortress, a high cliff.
 The alleys that wind through this part of the town are Moorish in style, decorated proudly by the populace with flower pots and religious icons.
 Some homes retain the ancient tunnel system that went from their cellars (bodegas) to the castle.

 Some of the best examples of the Spanish Baroque are found in the numerous churches in Priego.
 The oldest church was built in the 13th century and subsequently restored; it has a fine chapel.
 There are ruins (under restoration as of 2006) of a castle having been a fortified city of the Moors (with the Hispano-Arabic name Baguh), eventually captured by the Christians under Ferdinand III in 1225, lost again in 1327, and finally retaken in 1340 by Alfonso XI.

 The Barrio de la Villa was given the official title of Historic Centre of Priego in 1972.